How Can You Help The Shelter?

 Our volunteers help the Shelter and our guests to thrive.
 Individuals and groups tackle a wide range of projects around the Shelter—everything from kitchen work to carpentry.
 If you would like to donate your time to the Shelter, please complete our volunteer application.
 You may also stop into the Shelter for a paper application.

 Become a food pick-up driver.

-We are currently in dire need of drivers to transport food from our generous donors to the Shelter.
-We are very fortunate to receive donations from Hannaford at the Airport Mall and BJ’s Wholesale Club.
-We currently need drivers who can commit to picking up from these donors.
-If you are available in the morning to transport donations from Hannaford at the Airport Mall or BJ’s Wholesale Club to the Shelter, we would be very grateful for your help.
-Even a few hours of your time would make a big difference to the Shelter and ours guests!
-Please contact us for more detail.
+We are very fortunate to receive donations from Hannaford at the Airport Mall, BJ’s Wholesale Club, and Shaw’s Supermarket on Main St. We currently need drivers who can commit to picking up from these donors.
+If you are available mornings to transport donations to the Shelter, we would be very grateful for your help.
+A few hours of your time makes a big difference to the Shelter and our guests!
+Please contact us for more details.

 Become a Meal Provider